PALAEMON-(PRAWN)- NERVOUS SYSTEM-SENSE ORGANS

 3. Autonomic nervous system.

-1. Central nervous system: It includes a pair of cerebral ganglia, a pair of circum esophageal connectives and a double ventral nerve cord.
+1. Central nervous system(CNS): The central nervous system of Palaemon is made up of three main components.
+It includes a pair of cerebral ganglia, a pair of circum esophageal connectives and a double ventral nerve cord :

-They lie in front of the junction of the oesophagus with the cardiac stomach.
-It is a white bilobed mass.
+- Located anteriorly, just above the junction of the oesophagus with the cardiac stomach.

 ii) Circum oesophageal connectives :

-These are nerve cords which originate from the postero-lateral parts of the brain, run downwards round the oesophagus to unite with ventral nerve cord.
+- These are paired nerve cords that originate from the postero-lateral regions of the cerebral ganglia.

-Each connective shows a small commissural ganglion which gives a mandibular nerve to mandible.
+- Each connective contains a small commissural ganglion that gives rise to the mandibular nerve , supplying the mandible.

 iii) Double Ventral nerve cord :